Robert J. and Nancy D. Carney Institute for Brain Science

 Potential contributions to the Carney community

-Potential contributions to promoting diversity, equity and inclusion
+Potential contributions to mentoring

-Independence and scientific vision (Career impact and letters of support)
+Independence and scientific vision (career impact and letters of support)

 Reviewers will be asked to review and score each candidate according to the evaluation criteria, as well as provide an overall ranking.
 Final rankings and funding decisions will be based on a holistic assessment of the student’s scientific accomplishments and future career potential, rather than a sum of scores of the individual criteria.
 Where appropriate, we will also consider how applications meet the goals and purposes stipulated for specific funds that support Carney graduate awards.